cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 Legacy DBMS-s commonly use a lock-based concurrency implementation, whereby enforcing serializability requires read and write locks.

 CockroachDB is using a non-lock based optimistic concurrency control, acquiring no read locks.
-To ensure serializability, CockroachDB *validates that the previous reads haven't changed at the commit time*.
+To ensure serializability, CockroachDB *validates at the commit time that the previous reads haven't changed*.
 If reads are non-repeatable, the transaction in conflict is forced to restart.